 I wanted to write this article because when I was in Bali for the second times, I was very preoccupied about this problematic, which is an important one for the world.

-That is for this reason, I was questioning myself why local people cannot be more respectful to nature, why they are throwing away their rubbish into nature, and why they do not understand their impact to nature.
-I know there is a lack of education, but I am sure if they have explanations about environment, and chemical processes in a vulgarized scientific language, they may certainly understand, and in that time do something for ecosystems.
-They must learn what consist of recycling plastic bottles; what happening to plastic in term of pollution in the oceans and seas if plastic is not recycled; what happens to marine wildlife if they eat plastic.
-In that way, local people will be able to understand, and will change their behavior by seeing differently things.
+That is, for this reason, I was questioning myself why local people cannot be more respectful to nature, why they are throwing away their rubbish into nature, and why they do not understand their impact to nature.
+I know there is a lack of education, but I am sure if they have explanations about the environment, and chemical processes in a vulgarized scientific language, they may certainly understand, and in that time do something for ecosystems.
+They must learn what consist of recycling plastic bottles; what happening to plastic in term of pollution in the oceans and seas if the plastic is not recycled; what happens to marine wildlife if they eat plastic.
+In that way, local people will be able to understand and will change their behaviour by seeing things differently.
 We must help them!!